Worried about a young person?

 There are other things to consider too, such as who to rent from.
 Read our Setting up your first home page for more tips and to download a budget sheet to work out costs of renting a place.

-If they have found a place that they wish to rent, its important that they understand their rights and obligations as a tenant.
-A tenancy agreement is a legally binding contract, it is important to know what they are signing.
+If they have found a place that they wish to rent, its important that they understand their rights and obligations as a contract holder.
+An occupation contract is a legally binding contract, it is important to know what they are signing.
 You can find out more about tenancy agreements here .

 Sometimes a young person wishes to leave home but still needs support to help them live independently – it may be that supported housing is an option for them.
 The type of supported housing that will be suitable for them will depend upon their needs.